-Both AWD and permanent 4WD can safely be driven on a Dry pavement without risking damage.
+Both AWD and permanent 4WD can safely be driven on Dry pavement without risking damage.

 Can you drive a Jeep Wrangler 4WD on dry Pavements?

 So you might live in a country that experiences heavy snowfall.
 Under these conditions, it is highly recommended to engage 4WD on your Jeep for better traction on those slippery roads.
-However, what if you park your Jeep in 4WD for a few days and forget to disengage 4H the next time you drive it.
-You’ve now driven your Jeep on the highway, taken a few turns and drove some more for a few miles with the 4-wheel drive engaged.
+However, what if you park your Jeep in 4WD for a few days and forget to disengage 4H the next time you drive it?
+You’ve now driven your Jeep on the highway, taken a few turns, and driven some more for a few miles with the 4-wheel drive engaged.
 Should you immediately sell your Jeep to the highest bidder?

 Don’t panic!
 Your Jeep should be fine.
 These things are built tough.
-The drivetrain components and transmission are not so fragile that it will cause major problems after just a few short miles on dry pavement or a highway.
-In fact, driving in a straight line should cause minimal impact, but rather, it’s the continued driving in 4H and turning that will slowly build up torque transfer inside the transfer box and eventually something in your drivetrain will fail.
+The drivetrain components and transmission are not so fragile that they will cause major problems after just a few short miles on dry pavement or a highway.
+In fact, driving in a straight line should cause minimal impact, but rather, it’s the continued driving in 4H and turning that will slowly build up torque transfer inside the transfer box, and eventually, something in your drivetrain will fail.

-Bottom line, get to know the behavior of your Jeep well.
-In the event that you accidentally forget your Jeep in 4WD and drive on the highway or back-up out of your driveway in 4H, you’ll immediately notice a difference in its behavior.
+The bottom line, get to know the behavior of your Jeep well.
+In the event that you accidentally forget your Jeep in 4WD and drive on the highway or back up out of your driveway in 4H, you’ll immediately notice a difference in its behavior.
 Also, It helps to have a quick peek at the dash from time to time to check for any illuminating 4WD lights.

 Can you back up in 4WD on dry Pavements?

 So we’ve established driving on the highway with a non-permanent 4-wheel drive is not recommended.
-Full-time 4WD and AWD’s are safe.
-A few miles on a straight road shouldn’t do much, but don’t make it a habit of leaving your vehicle in 4H on the highway, irrespective what all the internet “gurus” say.
+Full-time 4WD and AWDs are safe.
+A few miles on a straight road shouldn’t do much but don’t make it a habit of leaving your vehicle in 4H on the highway, irrespective of what all the internet “gurus” say.